Safe payments

 Calf strain

-Calf strain is an umbrella term for a range of symptoms in and around the calf muscles.
-Typical signs of calf strain include acute and severe pain, burning pain with activity that subsides with rest, numbness, cramping, stiffness, weakness and tenderness when you squeeze the calves.
-There may also be a grating sound or a pop when the injury actually occurs.
+A calf strain is an umbrella term for various symptoms in and around the calf muscles.
+Typical signs of calf strain include acute and severe pain, burning pain with activity that subsides with rest, numbness, cramping, stiffness, weakness, and tenderness when you squeeze the calves.
+There may also be a grating sound or a pop when the injury occurs.

 Treatment: Calf strain is a collective name for several symptoms/injuries, so the treatment depends on the symptom/injury you have.
 If it is a muscle fracture, the POLICE regime* is recommended.
 If the symptoms are more painful, rehabilitation training is recommended instead.